lelouchB/final-space-api/frontend/docs/about.md

 Hey Stranger 👋

-I am [Ashutosh K Singh](https://ashusingh.me/), a JavaScript Dev and Technical Writer who loves building awesome things and writing about them.
+I am [Ashutosh K Singh](https://twitter.com/noharashutosh), a JavaScript Dev and Technical Writer who loves building awesome things and writing about them.
-I plan to build [One Piece](https://en.wikipedia.org/wiki/One_Piece) API in future and it will contain all sorts of inforamtion and will take sufficient time to build.

 I binged **Final Space** a few months back and fell in love with it.
 Chookity!
 Chookity!
 But didn't thought much of it.
 It was [Colby Fayock](https://www.colbyfayock.com/) who suggested to build an API for this amazing show.
 Thanks a lot for that Colby.

 This API was inspired by [The Rick and Morty API](https://rickandmortyapi.com).

 ### What I Used?
 Following are the tools and servies I used to create this API.

-**Tech Stack***
+**Tech Stack**
 - [NodeJS](https://nodejs.org/en/)
 - [Express](https://expressjs.com/) - Server.
 - [Mongoose](https://mongoosejs.com/) - Schema Modeling.
 - [Docusaurus](https://v2.docusaurus.io/) -  For documentation of the API.
--

 **Services**
 - [DigitalOcean](https://m.do.co/c/209c5b75f34f) - One droplet ($5 month)